Study and Learn about Plants at home

 Grow to 3m.
 Both the leaves and flowers are fragrant.
 Can be cold sensitive.

-(Honey Myrtle) Melaleuca sp.
+Melaleuca sp.
+(Honey Myrtle)

 Most are bushes 2 4m tall, but some are smaller or much taller.
 Most have leaves with a scent similar to myrtle.